trainandgain/deep_water/README.md

 - train a model
 - run the model on a new image, and visualise the results.

-There is also an jpeg of what our example output looks like.
+There is also a jpeg of what our example output looks like.